-Robo-advisers have become popular in the past few years, and industry experts expect them to become even more popular in the years ahead.
+Robo-advisers have become popular over in recent years, and industry experts expect them to become even more popular in the years ahead.
 That’s because robo-advisers offer low-cost financial advice that meets the needs of many investors.

 What is a robo-adviser?